 He is board certified by the American Board of Obstetrics and Gynecology (ABOG), and the Division of Gynecologic Oncology.
 He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG), the American College of Surgeons (FACS), and the American Society of Clinical Oncologists (FASCO).
 Dr Berek has served as an examiner for the American Board Obstetrics and Gynecology (ABOG) and for the Council on Resident Education in Obstetrics and Gynecology (CREOG).

-Dr Berek is the immediate Past-President of the Council of University Chairs of Obstetrics and Gynecology (CUCOG), and Past President of the International Gynecologic Cancer Society (IGCS).
+Dr Berek is Past-President of the Council of University Chairs of Obstetrics and Gynecology (CUCOG), and Past President of the International Gynecologic Cancer Society (IGCS).
 His many honors include receiving the President's Award from the Society of Gynecologic Oncologists (SGO), serving as its Vice President in 1996–1997, and presenting numerous distinguished lectureships.
 Dr Berek has served on many national committees for the National Institutes of Health (NIH), the National Cancer Institute (NCI), the American College of Surgeons (ACS), the Society of Gynecologic Oncologists (SGO), the American College of Obstetricians and Gynecologists (ACOG), and the American Society of Clinical Oncology (ASCO).
 He is a member of the Society of Gynecologic Investigation (SGI), and the Society of Pelvic Surgeons (SPS).

 He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, ASCO Connections, and was a Senior Editor of the International Journal of Gynecologic Cancer.
 He has served as an Editor of Prolog and Précis for the American College of Obstetrics and Gynecology, and on the editorial boards of the Journal of Clinical Oncology, Gynecologic Oncology, and the Journal of the Society for Gynecologic Investigation.